Koenkk/zigbee2mqtt.io/docs/devices/E11-N1EA.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing
+To factory reset the light bulb, first start with the light bulb ON and then quickly turn it OFF and ON at least 10 times, ending in an ON state.
+If the reset is successful, the light bulb will flash five times, indicating that it is in pairing mode.
+If the light bulb does not flash, please try again.
 <!-- Notes END: Do not edit below this line -->

 ## Device Type